jwowillo/cache/README.md

 # `cache`

-`cache` is a caching library which allows functionality to be decorated onto basic caches.
+`cache` is a caching library which allows caching strategies to be decorated onto basic caches.

 ## Install